CItrusthetoad/WhatDayIsIt/README.md

 # WhatDayIsIt
-simple website that i used for js testing [Here](https://www.whatdayisit.ga/)
+simple website that i used for js testing<br>
+[Here](https://www.whatdayisit.ga/)